JackDougherty/jack-site/_pages/dataviz/index.md

 - Use *updated* [Habitat Hartford Homes sheet](https://docs.google.com/spreadsheets/d/1OTTOG7m5I0Y0mk8qd3hcy9HGLjXy6cBYmJY-iDoKHxc/edit#gid=0)

 ### Tues 7 Dec
+- Reflections with Hartford partners -- see further below
 - Feedback on your Embed Quiz (data story web page)
 - Assign Build Stage 5 and 6 (combined) for two expert reviewers, due by **Thur 9 Dec at 2pm** at your [current published GitHub Pages links](https://docs.google.com/document/d/173JAHIKHut_7WGjiGol2aMlSqxNLb_9VFiCOV2r0j1M/edit).
 At this point your work will be frozen, forked into my GitHub account, and forwarded to the expert reviewers to give them time to read your work.